-- Machine Wrap Stretch Film — Made to be used with a stretch film machine, which uses the machine’s operating parameters to apply the film to a load.
-The parameters assure that the packaging is always wrapped consistently.
+- Machine Wrap Stretch Film: Made with a stretch film machine, which uses the machine’s operating parameters to apply the film to a load.
+The parameters ensure that the packaging is always wrapped consistently.
 Commonly utilised in high-volume packing applications.
 The following are some examples of Machine Stretch Film:

-- Blown Stretch Film – is made using a blown extrusion process.
-The heated resins are blown into a bubble in this procedure and are then rolled and put into a core tube in sheets.
+- Blown stretch film is made using a blown extrusion process.
+The heated resins are blown into a bubble in this procedure and then rolled into a core tube in sheets.

-- Cast Stretch Film – is made using the cast extrusion process, which entails feeding heated resins through a series of cooled rollers, solidifying the film.
+- The cast stretch film uses cast extrusion, which entails feeding heated resins through a series of cooled rollers, solidifying the film.

-- Pre-Stretched Film – is a film that has been pre-stretched during the production process.
+- A pre-stretched Film is a film that has been pre-stretched during the production process.